---

 ## Backward Compatibility

-- Legacy verifiers that don't understand the field will compute the same hash for legacy-shaped authorizations and will reject (signature mismatch) for authorizations with a non-zero nonce, which is the correct fail-safe.
+- Legacy verifiers that don't understand the field will compute the same hash for legacy-shaped authorizations and will reject (signature mismatch) for authorizations with a present witness, which is the correct fail-safe.

 # Invariants

-1. **Hash inclusion.** When `nonce` is present in the encoded `key_authorization`, it MUST be part of the signing hash.
+1. **Hash inclusion.** When `witness` is present in the encoded `key_authorization`, it MUST be part of the signing hash.